• Skip to primary navigation

 • Microwave on high for about nine minutes, whisking every few minutes, until the mixture thickens.

-• Add a little of the hot mixture to the egg yolks, whisking constantly. (tempering eggs)
+• Add a little of the hot mixture to the egg yolks (or whole eggs if using), whisking constantly. (tempering eggs)

 • Add the yolks back into the pudding, whisking constantly to keep the eggs from curdling.